na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;niche (psy ice - no, 6s doesn't count.)
 Needs her bow, but can use Welt or next patch's &nbsp;&nbsp;&nbsp;&nbsp;G4 ice.
 Given the number of 4/4 in abyss, abandon your cycle points if you can't get her.
 &nbsp;&nbsp;&nbsp;&nbsp;Orbited hard by all the other flamechasers.

+#####Griseo
+**A-valks**
+*Starry Impression*                         / Loliseo &nbsp;&nbsp;&nbsp;&nbsp;New physical bleed supporter with battery skills, replaces SA in all comps that can &nbsp;&nbsp;&nbsp;&nbsp;rotate.  ~~Splits physical with Carole, so use Carole vs fat shields and Griseo vs shieldless.~~ &nbsp;&nbsp;&nbsp;&nbsp;Replaced by Prommy in physical outside of Bleed comps, incrementally crept by herself in phys bleed.
+&nbsp;&nbsp;&nbsp;&nbsp;Stigwise, if you don't get Cezanne B, don't bother (it's a fancy-pants extendable Newton,) &nbsp;&nbsp;&nbsp;&nbsp;just use Margrave from the foundry.
+You'll want her weapon, but you can replace with &nbsp;&nbsp;&nbsp;&nbsp;Hekate as a cope weapon (can also sub in on ignite weather with SoS.)
+ToT

+*Cosmic Expression*						/ Hagseo &nbsp;&nbsp;&nbsp;&nbsp;Flameshitters sent their loli out into the wide universe unchaperoned without shoes and she &nbsp;&nbsp;&nbsp;&nbsp;came back with space AIDS.
+The first S(t)D type (kek), Hagseo is a bleed focused support compared &nbsp;&nbsp;&nbsp;&nbsp;to Loliseo who splits bleed/physical.
+As far as support, right now, she's an incremental upgrade &nbsp;&nbsp;&nbsp;&nbsp;to Eden/Loliseo, and a filler dps vs SD types until Senadina in part 2 (somehow I doubt we'll see &nbsp;&nbsp;&nbsp;&nbsp;phys weak SD boss stages after Senadina gets released.)

 &nbsp;
 #####Others (Single Suits)